Surety Bond for Process Server

 Obtaining a process server bond is normally a prerequisite for individuals seeking to obtain a license to conduct business as a process server.
 A process server is a person who delivers a legal notice to a party involved in some kind of lawsuit, although the process server is not involved in that lawsuit in any other way.
 The bond serves as a kind of guarantee that the process server will fulfill the requirements of their duty while complying with rules and regulations appropriate to the city, county, or state.
 One of those requirements is that the process server (also known as summons server) must deliver the legal notice in a timely manner so that the recipient can quickly react to it.

 Who is protected by a Surety Bond for Process Server?

 A process server bond provides protection for the state and those parties whom the process server is working for.
-If it should happen that the server does not fulfill the obligations of his office, a claim may be filed against that bond and compensation may be requested by the aggrieved party.
-Usually the grounds for filing a claim include mishandling of documents which were provided to the legal server, or some kind of partial execution of duties.
+If the server does not fulfill the obligations of his office, a claim may be filed against that bond and compensation may be requested by the aggrieved party.
+Usually, the grounds for filing a claim include mishandling of documents that were provided to the legal server or some kind of partial execution of duties.

 Who must obtain one?

 Process server surety bonds are only relevant to individuals who intend to become professional process/summons servers.
 In addition, some states do not require that a professional summons server obtain a bond to be licensed, although the majority of states do make it a requirement.
 In most cases, obtaining a bond is one step in the licensing procedure the individual must follow.

 Cost of a Surety Bond for Process Server